JeffreyCaines/AR-Wavemakers/README.md

 ## Troubleshooting tracking

 Weak or jittery tracking is almost always the reference image, not the code.
-Retake it flat-on, full-frame, glare-free, ≥1500px wide, then `npm run compile-target` again.
+Retake it flat-on, full-frame, glare-free, ≥1500px wide, then run `node scripts/compile-target.mjs` again.